Your cart is empty.

-The success of a red wine's ageability relies on two key factors: tannin and acid.
+Wines that age well rely on two key factors: tannin and acid.
 Tannins are those astringent compounds derived from both the grape and the oak barrel in which the wine is aged.
 Over time, these compounds soften, allowing different aromas and flavors to emerge.
 Acid in the wine acts as a natural preservative and refers to the natural citric acid level evident in the grapes at the time of harvest.
 Our winemaking team works diligently to pick Cabernet Sauvignon and other Bordeaux grapes from Sonoma County vineyards at just the right time in order to achieve an acid balance that will create a wine built to endure.

 How long will Cabernet age?
 It depends greatly on the style and quality of the wine.
 Top Cabernet Sauvignons aged in fine oak and crafted with balance can be cellared for several years, and enjoy the lasting aromatic and flavor influences of bottle age.
-Though many serious collectors enjoy filling their cellars with wines built to last, most Napa and Sonoma Cabernets are consumed within 1-5 years of their release.
+Though many serious collectors enjoy filling their cellars with wines that age well, most Napa and Sonoma Cabernets are consumed within 1-5 years of their release.
 If you plan on aging your red wine, be sure to take into consideration that different styles of red wine enjoy different aging potential.
 For example, a bottle of Jordan Alexander Valley Cabernet Sauvignon will rest comfortably and age beautifully for a minimum of 7-10 years, while many Russian River Valley Pinot Noirs might enjoy peak drinkability sooner at about 3-5 years.

 To start your wine cellar, designate a cool, not-too-damp, not-too-dry area in your home that is out of direct sunlight and stocked with simple wine shelves.
 When considering how to store Cabernet Sauvignon, avoid places like the kitchen, laundry room or boiler room, where hot temperatures and excessive vibration could negatively affect both red and white wines.
 Most importantly, find a place where the overall temperature is least likely to fluctuate—the key to successful wine storage is an environment wherein the wine can rest quietly and undisturbed at an even, cool temperature.
 The best locations are usually under a bed, on the floor in a coat closet or in a temperature-controlled basement.
-The ideal environment for storing your prized Cabernet Sauvignon and other red wines maintains a consistent humidity and has a temperature of 45-65 degrees (55 degrees is optimal).
+The ideal environment for storing your prized Cabernet Sauvignon and other red wines that age well maintains a consistent humidity and has a temperature of 45-65 degrees (55 degrees is optimal).
 Purchasing a wine cooler with temperature and humidity controls helps to achieve the best wine storage conditions for cellaring your entire collection.

 The way in which wine bottles are stored is vital to their longevity.
 Storing Cabernet Sauvignon bottles on their sides will ensure the wine rests against its cork.
 This practice creates a liquid barrier between the wine and the cork and helps to prevent the cork from drying out.
 Cellaring wine in a location with a consistent humidity of 50-80 percent will also help to keep the corks inside resting bottles from becoming too dry.